Real-hackbard/Scan-Drivers/README.md

 To modify the respective environment, only the parameter for the required function needs to be extended.
 In practice, the program lets Windows work for itself without requiring much programming.

+You can also test the parameters manually in the Windows console by simply entering them, such as:

+### Run rundll32 from the Run dialog:
+* Press the Windows key + R.
+* Type a command (e.g., ```rundll32.exe shell32.dll,Control_RunDLL``` to open the control panel).
+* Hit Enter.